CaptnKiirke/beyondbitcoin/glossary.md

 ## Distributed Architecture

 ## Proof of Work
+distributed trustless consensus and solves the double-spend problem

 ## Solidity
 it is a purposefully slimmed down, loosely-typed language with a syntax very similar to ECMAScript (Javascript).